 - Develops, distributes, reviews, implements and enforces the Key Control Policy.
-It is the responsibility of the Chief of Campus Police or his/her designee to ensure compliance with this policy.
+It is the responsibility of the Chief of Police or his/her designee to ensure compliance with this policy.

 - Assists Information Technology with the Electronic Access System of the residential halls and specific other facilities.

 - Coordinates with the Lock Shop hardware replacement and upgrades.

 - Maintains key control of master keys for non college personnel.

 - Investigates all reports of lost or stolen keys, misuse of access codes and all attempts to circumvent security systems.

 - Monitors Electronic Access System for emergencies, failures, etc.